all-contributors/all-contributors/docs/project/contribute.md

 #### Translate strings
 1. Go to [the crowdin project].
 2. Click on the flag of the language you want to translate the documentation to.
-3. Click on any `*.md` files that isn't completely translated (read showing 100% on the right-hand side)
+3. Click on any `*.md` files that aren't completely translated (read showing 100% on the right-hand side)
 4. Write your translation in the _"Enter translation here"_ field (which would correspond to the translation of the text in the _"SOURCE STRING"_ field above) then click "SAVE"
-5. If someone (including yourself) submitted a suggestion (which should appear in the _"[LANGUAGE] TRANSLATIONS"_ section below) and you believe it's correct then click on the :ballot_box_with_check: icon to approve it.
+5. For **proofreaders** only: You can either approve translation suggestions (whether it's done by you or someone else), which you will find in the _"[LANGUAGE] TRANSLATIONS"_ section, by clicking on the :ballot_box_with_check: or delete them by clicking on the :wastebasket: icon.

 ### Change deployments
 After you translate strings in any given languages, you won't see those changes appearing live until the `master` branch was updated followed by a successful deployment.